Skip to Content

 P.E.A.C.E.

 P.E.A.C.E.
-(Processing Emotions And Communicating Effectively): This affinity group was born out of a need for students’ feelings, voices and stories to be shared while identifying mental health resources in a safe, non-judgmental setting.
-The program aims to bridge the gap between Black students and Mental Health resources by hosting events that teach students how to reconcile past traumas and develop healthy coping mechanisms while moving forward.
+(Processing Emotions And Communicating Effectively): This affinity group was born out of a need for students’ feelings, voices and stories to be shared while identifying supportive and culturally relevant mental health resources in a safe, non-judgmental setting.
+The program aims to bridge the gap between BIPOC students and mental health resources by hosting events that teach students how to reconcile past traumas, develop healthy coping mechanisms, and to seek out culturally competent support resources while moving forward.

 To join P.E.A.C.E. email: Dr. DeVetta Holman-Copeland at dholman@email.unc.edu